andrei-stoica26/GSABenchmark/README.md

 - The name of the method starts with `run`.
 - The first parameter is a Seurat or SingleCellExperiment object.
-- The second parameter is a character vector of genes.
+- The second parameter is a list of character vectors representing gene sets.
-- The third parameter is a character.
 - The method returns a Seurat or SingleCellExperiment object with cell scores in the metadata column denoted by the third parameter.

 Additional parameters are allowed.
 For instance, this function heading would be recognized by GSABenchmark's relevant functions, `runGSAMethods` and `efficiencyBenchmark`:

-`runCustomMethod(seuratObj, genes, colStr, tol = 0.2, verbose = TRUE)`.
+`runCustomMethod(seuratObj, geneSets, colStr, tol = 0.2, verbose = TRUE)`.

 **Note**: When passing the method name to `runGSAMethods` or `efficiencyBenchmark` as part of the `gsaMethods` argument, the method needs to be referred to as `CustomMethod` (no `run`).